Skip to main content

 Solution

 CMS contracted NORC to serve as FAI’s Operation Support Contractor.
 Initially, this involved conducting readiness reviews to ensure that health plans and states could implement the program’s requirements.
-As the program became operational, we developed monitoring measures and performance metrics that each state and health plan would be required to report.
+As the program became operational, we developed monitoring performance measures that each participating health plan was required to report.
 Our current focus is ensuring that health plans and states submit performance measure information at required intervals, collecting and analyzing this information, and providing monthly, quarterly, and annual reports to CMS.
-Additionally, we conduct source code validation of selected measures, and work with CMS to develop a public use file that contains information on how each health plan has scored on a variety of measures.
+Additionally, we work with CMS to develop a public use file that contains information on how each health plan has scored on a variety of measures.
 We also run help desks for each participating state that provide technical assistance on measures and reporting, and we offer webinars and FAQ documents that clarify requirements for each measure.
-Finally, we conduct Consumer Assessment of Healthcare Providers and Systems surveys for the managed-fee-for-service model to assess beneficiary satisfaction with the program.
+Finally, we conduct analyses that support the quality withhold threshold that determines what proportion of withheld payment each health plan is eligible to receive as a result of their performance.

 Result